How to Install Apache on Ubuntu (26.04, 24.04, 22.04)

 Apache HTTP Server remains one of the most widely deployed web servers thanks to its flexibility, mature module ecosystem, and proven stability.
 It powers everything from hobby sites to enterprise workloads while handling static files, dynamic scripts, and SSL/TLS encryption with equal ease.

-On Ubuntu, Apache installs cleanly from the default repository or from Ondřej Surý’s PPA when you want newer builds.
-This guide covers installing Apache, configuring the UFW firewall, creating virtual hosts, and securing your server with Let’s Encrypt certificates for production-ready HTTPS.
+This guide covers installing Apache from Ubuntu’s default repository, configuring the UFW firewall, creating virtual hosts, and securing your server with Let’s Encrypt certificates for production-ready HTTPS.

 Update Ubuntu Before Apache Installation